OP-TED/eforms-notice-editor/README.md

 `mvn clean install`

 This is Jetty based (a bit like Tomcat but self contained, you could easily switch to Tomcat).
-We recommend you avoid running the project via mvn, from the `target` folder, example:
+We recommend you avoid running the project via mvn, from the `target` folder, example use:

 ```
 java -jar notice-editor-demo-0.0.1-SNAPSHOT.jar